-- Social, Emotional and Mental Health (ADHD, AD, depression)
+- Social, Emotional and Mental Health (ADHD, ODD, Anxiety, Depression).

-Policies for identifying children and young people with SEN and assessing their needs.
+Strategies and procedures for identifying children and young people with SEND and assessing their needs.

 - Annual Reviews.

-- Arranged meetings with Progress Leader/Form Tutor/Year Manager or SENCo.
+- Arranged meetings with (Pastoral team) Heads of Year/Form Tutor/Year Manager or SENDCo.

-Arrangements for consulting young people with SEN and involving them in their Education.
+Arrangements for consulting young people with SEND and involving them in their Education.

-- Pupil centred approach.
-Each Statemented / EHCP student with the assistance of their Key Worker completes a One Page Profile.
-SEN students also contribute to their personalised Pupil Profile.
-All of the information is sent to teaching staff and parents.
+- We operate a pupil centred approach.
+Each EHCP student with the assistance of their key worker completes a One Page Profile.
+SEND students also contribute to their personalised Pupil Profile.
+All the information is sent to teaching staff and parents.

-- Tracking and monitoring by Progress Leaders in each year group.
+- Tracking and monitoring by Heads of Year and Year Managers in each year group.

 - SEND intervention, based upon advice given from professional diagnostic specialist reports.

-- Intervention packages are put in place to support progress within subject areas throughout the Academy.
+- GCSE Academic Intervention are put in place to support progress within subject areas.

 - Prospects Careers Service meetings.